yesil/milo/libs/features/mas/commerce/checkout-link.md

 # checkout-link
 This customized built-in element renders a checkout link supporting most of the features documented at https://wiki.corp.adobe.com/pages/viewpage.action?spaceKey=businessservices&title=UCv3+Link+Creation+Guide.
+Sometimes a checkout-link can be also referred as placeholder as it can be used as an inline link resolving at runtime.

 Behind the scene, it uses https://git.corp.adobe.com/PandoraUI/commerce-core to generate the checkout url.